JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7963 days**.

-And here is a just a random fact -  **Queen Elizabeth I always wore a necklace with a little perfume bottle attached everywhere she went**.
+And here is a just a random fact -  **The external tank on space shuttles is not painted.
+It is the only part of the shuttle that is lost after launch, so it is not necessary to worry about metal corrosion.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)